wp-plugins/wp-video-posts/readme.txt

 5. WP Video Posts Widget in action.

+6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 1.5 =
+- Added front end video uploader and front end editor functionality to allow users and/or other bloggers of your site to upload videos without having to have access to the dashboard.
+	- Control who is allowed to upload videos from the front end.
+	- Choose the default post status for videos uploaded from the front end.
+	- Choose whether users who upload videos receive a notification email once the video has been published.
+Only works for video posts who are defaulted to Draft or Pending Review statuses.
+	- Choose which categories uploaded videos are allowed to be saved into.
+	- Filter extension types which are allowed to be uploaded.
+- Added more features in the WP Video Posts Options for the administrator.
+- Added support for post tags.
+- Cleaned up CSS and Javascript.

 = 1.4 =
 - Removed hardcoded path for FFMPEG where we thought was standard but it varies among various hosting providers.
 - Attempted to mitigate javascript conflict with other plugins and themes.